-17.6.1 Checking for a patient's acknowledgement of a privacy consent policy
+3610 19.6.1 Checking for a patient's acknowledgement of a privacy consent policy have been acknowledged.

-A Document Consumer Actor that supports the BPPC Profile - Basic Patient Privacy Consent Proof Option can query an XDS Affinity Domain for instances of Patient Privacy Consent

-Acknowledgement Documents that have been acknowledged by a specific patient.
+A Document Consumer Actor that supports the BPPC Profile - Basic Patient Privacy Consent Proof Option can query an XDS Affinity Domain for instances of Patient Privacy Consent Acknowledgement Documents that have been acknowledged by a specific patient.
 Through the XDS Metadata the Document Consumer can determine which Patient Privacy Consent Policies have been acknowledged.